Neterlon/devops-simple-project-1/README.md

 # About the Project
 This project was created for the purpose of obtaining basic practical skills in DevOps.
 To fulfill this goal, the "Infrastructure as code" approach was used to develop the infrastructure; the CI/CD pipeline was built to automate software delivery.
-This project was created for deployment on the AWS cloud provider.
+This project was created for deployment on the AWS cloud provider; "spring-petclinic" app was selected for deployment.
 It's easy and quick to deploy this project if you follow the instructions below.

 # Prerequisites
 + Jenkins server with suggested (default) plugins installed.